steharr/ms3-holiday-review/TESTING.md

 <img src="documents/testing/sig-err-2.png" alt="significant error 2" width="250"/>

-In order to manage this issue, I researched the bootstrap documentation and fopund a class called `text-truncate` which could be used to make the report appear in a more tidy fashion.
+In order to manage this issue, I researched the bootstrap documentation and found a class called `text-truncate` which could be used to make the report appear in a more tidy fashion.
 The final appearance is below:

 <img src="documents/testing/sig-err-2-sol.png" alt="significant error 2 solution" width="250"/>